-Organizational Culture
+Organizational culture

-- Identify and deliver accessibility-related training to FII staff. - Continue to identify and prioritize accessibility resources, expertise and contractors. - Recognize key accessibility dates of importance and provide further resources to staff. - Address recommendations identified in the 23/24 DEI assessment and staff survey related to accessibility. - Undertake stakeholder consultations and an environmental scan of other public organizations' accessibility plans to identify gaps in, and continue to improve upon, FII's Accessibility Plan.
+- Recognize key accessibility dates and provide further resources to staff, including accessibility-related training options. - Continue to address accessibility-related recommendations identified in the 23/24 DEI assessment and staff survey. - Conduct an analysis of recruitment practices to ensure they are inclusive. - Review accessibility plans of other public sector organizations to identify gaps in, and continue to improve upon, FII's Accessibility Plan.